xubuvd/guesswhat/README.md

 # About Me
 虚步, a PhD student at BUPT.
 I am very fortunate to be advised by my advisor.
 My research is in the area of Vision, Language and Reasoning, with a focus on Visual Dialogue.
 In particular, I am interested in building a visually-grounded conversational AI (social robot) that can see the world and talk with us in natural language.
 Other interests include Visual/Language Grounding, Visual Reasoning, Visual Question Generation and Visually-grounded Referring Expression.

-Now I'm researching GuessWhich and Visual Dialog(VisDial), please feel free to contact me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.
+Now I've been working on the GuessWhich task and Visual Dialog(VisDial) task, please feel free to contact me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.

 # GuessWhat?!
 Game